The Sup Connective in IMALL: A Categorical Semantics: Introduction

-In an abstract categorical setting, this means that we need at least a category with biproducts, so we can interpret $\sumwe pq$ as $\nabla\circ(\hat p\oplus \hat q)$, where $\hat p$ and $\hat q$ are appropriated maps $A\to A$.
-For those scalar maps, we consider the category to also be monoidal, so we can count with the semiring of scalars $\Hom II$~\cite{KellyLaplaza80}, where $I$ is the tensor unit.
-Then, we define a monomorphism $\semS{\cdot}:\mathcal S\to \Hom II$, which ensures that if two proof-terms are interpreted by the same map, then they are somehow equivalent.
+In an abstract categorical framework, we require at least a category with biproducts to interpret \(\sumwe pq\) as \(\nabla \circ (\hat p \oplus\hat q)\), where \(\hat p\) and \(\hat q\) are suitable maps from \(A\) to \(A\).
+These scalar maps make it necessary for the category to also be monoidal, allowing us to define a semiring of scalars in \(\Hom II\) \cite{KellyLaplaza80}, where \(I\) is the tensor unit.
+Next, we define a monomorphism \(\semS{\cdot} : \mathcal{S} \to \Hom II\), which guarantees that if two proof terms are mapped to the same morphism in \(\text{Hom}(I, I)\), then they are considered equivalent in the categorical sense.